mlammens/mlammens.github.io/content/writing.md

 ## Log

+* 2020-06-03 Some more writing for Academic Portfolio, edits on culvert thesis
 * 2020-06-02 Blogging about uncertainty, writing for Academic Portfolio
 * 2020-06-01 Writing for Academic Portfolio, note taking for Invasive SDMs